maximwabx/Porophyllum-Ruderale/README.md

        title="Pápalo was part of a botanical archive in the form of codex made as requested by the Spanish King Charles V. File by Mediateca INAH.">

 ##
-In Singapore, pápalo has been recorded specifically in a scrubland near Tanah Merah,[^5] in a grassland in Punggol Barat,[^6] and in Pulau Tekukor,[^7] though it can also be found in many other parts of the island.[^8] It can be identified by its distinctive characteristics: Pápalo grows vertically up to 75 cm and has emblematic grass-like green leaves which resemble the shape of butterfly wings, hence its name.[^9] At the top, it has a bud that can be up to 2.5 cm long, which remains closed until the plant is ready to spread its seeds.
+In Singapore, pápalo has been recorded specifically in a scrubland near Tanah Merah,[^5] in a grassland in Punggol Barat,[^6] and in Pulau Tekukor,[^7] though it can also be found in many other parts of the island.[^8] It can be identified by its distinctive characteristics: pápalo grows vertically up to 75 cm and has emblematic grass-like green leaves which resemble the shape of butterfly wings, hence its name.[^9] At the top, it has a bud that can be up to 2.5 cm long, which remains closed until the plant is ready to spread its seeds.
 When this bud opens, it resembles a dandelion’s head.

 <param ve-image